wouter-swierstra/SoftwareProject/04-slides.md

 # What is git?

-* A popular, powerful distributed file version control system
+* Git is a popular distributed version control system
 * Initiated by Linux's Linus Torvalds and developed by Junio Hamano
 * It is free and obtainable from [git-scm.com](http://git-scm.com)
 * Existing systems did not perform well enough, so Git was born